Inspirateur/PitchAssignment/README.md

   - the cost of students multi-tasking, which needs to be avoided if possible

 The cost function is parametrized by α in [0, 1], which we call "flexibility",
-a greater α will give less importance to the requirements.
+a greater α will give less importance to the requirements, and more importance to the preferences of the students.

 ### Algorithm
 The goal is to minimize the cost function, with no assumptions on convexity.